FreakC-Foundation/FreakC/.github/CONTRIBUTING.md

 - Name your pull request nicely.

-- Don't use any NSFW or weird content in a pull request
+- Don't use any NSFW or weird contents in a pull request.

 That's all, thanks for your time with FreakC!